adamleighfish/c3po/README.md

 ## Sample Images

 A comparison of different sample rates on an 800x800 Cornell Box render.
 Left image used 10 samples per pixel, middle used 100, and right used 1000.
-Render times were 30 seconds, 6 mintues, and 1 hour respectively.
+Render times were 2 seconds, 23 seconds, and 220 seconds respectively with an Intel i9-10900k.

 ![Sample rate comparison](https://i.imgur.com/2o21fUY.jpg)